petermould/worldcup_model_2026/README.md

 ## Why I Built This

-I work in football — specifically in goal-line technology — and I wanted to build something that combined my interest in the sport with the data and ML skills I'm developing.
-A World Cup predictor felt like the right project.
-It's got a clear output, real data you can argue about, and enough complexity under the hood to be interesting.
+I work in football and I wanted to build something that combined my interest in the sport with the data and ML skills I'm developing.
+A World Cup predictor felt like the right project for a few reasons!
+It's got a clear output, real data you can argue about, and enough complexity to be interesting.

 ---